stevenczwu/stevenczwu.github.io/_teaching/teaching-seminar.md

 location: "Karlsruhe, Germany"
 ---

 This is a Seminar offered for master's students.
-The Seminar is offered each year, with me supervising one topic in every session."
+The Seminar is offered each year, with me supervising one topic in every session.

 <a href="https://ies.iar.kit.edu/lehre_seminar_baf.php">📖 Details</a>